EleniNtz13/EleniNtz13/README.md

 ## Hi there 👋
-I am Eleni 😊, a student at the UoP Digital Systems 💻 in Sparta 📜🏛️🏺
+I am Eleni 😊, a student at the UoP Digital Systems 💻 in Sparta 📜🏛️🏺 You can find me 🕵🏻 on the LInkedin platform

 <!--